This article is part of a larger series on Accounting Software.

 The Drives View in the MileIQ dashboard can help you review, classify, and edit your drives.
 You can enter changes individually or in bulk.
 You’ll see the Drives View by default once you log in.
-If you want to see driving history, you can click the drop-down menu on the upper left corner to see the calendar.
+If you want to see driving history, you can click the drop-down menu in the upper left corner to see the calendar.
 To filter the classification, click the drop-down menu beside the date filter to see classification categories.

 In case you forgot to add a drive before the trip, you can make a catch-up record through the MileIQ dashboard.
-Click on “Add a drive,” and a popup window will appear.
-Enter the starting point, and destination and MileIQ will compute the miles traveled and their corresponding value automatically:
+Click on “Add a drive,” and a pop-up window will appear.
+Enter the starting point and destination, and MileIQ will compute the miles traveled and their corresponding value automatically: